cbartosiak/bson-codecs-jsr310/README.md

 ### Usage

-The library is available in Maven Central Repository:
+It is available in Maven Central Repository:
 ```
 <dependency>
     <groupId>io.github.cbartosiak</groupId>